 - Don’t overmix.
 Overmixing causes dry meatballs.
 The trick to keeping them juicy is to stir the meat mixture just until combined.

 - Turn halfway.
-Flip the meatballs halfway through baking so both sides cook evenly and the bottoms don’t brown.
+Flip your teriyaki meatballs halfway through baking so both sides cook evenly and the bottoms don’t brown.

 - 1 pound 80% lean ground chicken

 For serving: Rice, Green onions, Sesame seeds (optional)

 - Preheat the oven to 400°F. Line a baking sheet with foil and spray with nonstick cooking spray.